-School curricula teach that addicts can change with their desire to quit.
+School curricula teach that addicts can change with their desire to stop.
 In reality, a decision to change can be the first step, but successful recovery also requires an ongoing commitment to a treatment plan.

 You learned in school about ways to avoid becoming an addict in the first place, but few teachers discuss the challenges involved in recovery.
 Abstinence, professional therapy, exercise, meditation, journaling, connecting with sober and clean friends, and hard work are a few tools needed to experience a full recovery.

 After going through withdrawal and starting on a recovery journey, addicts need to make a lifelong commitment to their treatment plan.
 An addict is never cured.

 While you may not have learned these 11 facts in school, knowing the truth about addiction is the first step toward getting treatment.
 Are you ready to use your knowledge to become sober and clean today?